chidojiro/opensend-assignment/README.md

 ## Folder Structure

 - `src/`: Contains the source code for the application.
-  - `assets/`: Contains static assets like images and icons.
   - `features/`: Contains the main features of the application.
     - `dashboard/`: Contains the dashboard component and its related files.
       - `WidgetGridLayout.tsx`: The main component for the dashboard grid layout.